Alek5andr/evolution-wdio-ts/README.md

 # Feature to test
 ## Adding ad to memo as a favorite:
-* + Go to any category, search for an ad, open it, scroll down to see “Add to favorites”.
+- [x] Go to any category, search for an ad, open it, scroll down to see “Add to favorites”.
 Once you click it, it gets added to the “Memo" section (on the top in the header menu).
-* + Alternatively, you can select ads from the list and add several to Memo at once.
+- [x] Alternatively, you can select ads from the list and add several to Memo at once.
-* + You can do that while searching as well - the advanced search from the header menu.
+- [x] You can do that while searching as well - the advanced search from the header menu.